Rome High School: History

-The school replaced East Rome High School and West Rome High School.
-Construction started at the current site, shared with the Rome Middle School, in the summer of 1990.
-The school opened in 1992.
+The construction started at the current site at 1000 Veteran's Memorial Highway, shared with the Rome Middle School, in the summer of 1990.
+The new campus for Rome High School opened in 1992.

 As part of the National Schools Recognition Program sponsored by the United States Department of Education in an effort to recognize distinguished public schools, the Georgia Department of Education selected this school as a "school of excellence" in 1996.
 The school was subsequently commended by the Georgia House of Representatives in recognition for being selected as the 1996 Georgia High School of Excellence from the 7th Congressional District.
 The school has been named "Best High School in America" three times by U.S. News & World Report (2008, 2009, 2012).
-The most recent ranking placed Rome High 79 of the 476 high schools in Georgia and 3,441 out of 17,245 high schools nationally.
+The 2020–2021 ranking by U.S. News & World Report placed Rome High 98 of the 476 high schools in Georgia and 4,306 out of 17,245 high schools nationally.

 The school and its students won two Georgia Scholastic Press Awards in 2007, and had two first place prize winners in the 2007 Georgia Humanities Council National History Day state contest.

-School demographics

-Rome High is an extremely diverse school with a total minority enrollment of 69%.
-The diversity of the school is split roughly into thirds with a 33% African-American, a 33% Hispanic, and a 33% Caucasian population respectively.

-Academics

-Rome High offers Advanced Placement (AP), Duel Enrollment, and Career Technical and Agricultural Educations (CTAE) classes.
-The school has an average ACT score of 24, and an average SAT score of 1130.

-Rome High School receives Title 1 funding.